ethannicholas/Frost/docs/overview.md

 Syntax Overview
 ===============

-This is a basic overview of Panda's syntax and features, intended to help experienced programmers quickly get started in Panda.
+This is a basic overview of Frost's syntax and features, intended to help experienced programmers quickly get started in Frost.

 Comments
 --------